 Starting this fall, SHAPE America will once again serve as a Specialized Professional Association (SPA) for PETE/HETE programs seeking national recognition through the CAEP accreditation process.
 Please complete this interest form if you would like more information about program review or serving as a program report reviewer.
 This August 19 webinar is a refresher for former program report reviewers.
 REGISTER NOW

 Health and physical educators across the country are sharing top-notch ideas, resources and more!

-Check out the latest video on our YouTube channel:
+Check out the latest content on our SHAPE America YouTube Channel:

-New episodes of the SHAPE America Podcast, hosted by Sean Nevills:
+New episode of the SHAPE America Podcast, hosted by Sean Nevills:

 News Around the Nation